 You can also take other steps to prevent the spread of COVID‑19, such as:

-- Wear a high-quality, well-fitted mask when indoors in areas with high COVID‑19 community levels (see mask recommendations)
+- Wearing a high-quality, well-fitted mask when indoors in areas with high COVID‑19 community levels (see mask recommendations)

-- Keep hands clean by washing or sanitizing
+- Keeping hands clean by washing or sanitizing

 - Get tested if you show any symptoms

 Children's Health is committed to remaining a trusted source of health information and care for you and your family.
 See more resources to keep your family healthy at the Children's Health COVID‑19 hub.

 Get health tips and parenting advice from Children’s Health experts sent straight to your inbox twice a month.
 Sign up now.